Sawtaytoes/OneForm/everything-explained/show-an-error-message-under-a-group-of-fields.md

 `FieldErrorMessage` returns a string of text wherever you put it.
 This ensures you don't display errors on the `month` and `day` fields; neither of which is long enough to accommodate a full-width error message.

 {% hint style="info" %}
 Don't worry about clearing out these error messages.
-OneForm keeps track of all error messages output by each `validate` function and removes those errors if nothing comes back.
+OneForm keeps track of all error messages output by each `getErrorMessages` function and removes those errors if nothing comes back.

-This does mean you need to return all error messages in `validate` each time they occur.
+This does mean you need to return all error messages in `getErrorMessages` each time they occur.
 {% endhint %}

 ## Triggering an error state without a message